Hayward Field, from inside, with tower in background

 • Josephine R. Potuto, University of Nebraska

 And more!
-Take a look at our list of prior years' guest faculty and speakers.
+Take a look at our growing lineup of confirmed Summer 2026 guest faculty and our impressive list of prior years' expert presenters.

 Oregon Summer Sports Law Institute now offers TWO exciting, three-credit courses.
 Our updated curriculum reflects a tailored and progressive approach; whether you are exploring the fundamentals or seeking practical experiences and mentorship, Oregon Summer Sports Law Institute has something for you.